Awards Previous Winners

 2018 - University of North Texas

-2016 - University of Texas at Arlington ASSURE
+2016 - UT Arlington ASSURE

 2015 - Yan Wan & Shengli Fu, University of North Texas